The Hitmaker Fund

-The Hitmaker Fund offers an opportunity for songwriters and producers working in popular music genres to further develop their careers and writing/production with grants of up to £10,000.
+The Hitmaker Fund offers an opportunity for songwriters and producers working in popular music genres to further develop their careers and writing/production with grants of between £5,000 – £10,000.

 Launched in 2017 as a response to the long-term career needs of those working behind the scenes, The Hitmaker Fund (formerly The Writer Producer Fund) was initiated by PRS Foundation with The Ivors Academy Trust (formerly known as the BASCA Trust).
 The fund is now delivered by PRS Foundation.

 Find out about the previous Hitmaker Fund grantees here.